Start9Labs/documentation/source/support/faq.rst

 Is the software open source?
 ============================

-The team at Start9 Labs is working to open source Embassy OS with a custom license.
+The team at Start9 Labs is working to open source EmbassyOS with a custom license.

 Some of our projects are currently open sourced under MIT.